markyoder/wasp_clone/wasphive/README.md

 1. Problems with the ***input*** file are reported in the form:

         line:X column:Y - Validation Error: MESSAGE

-		The NEAMS Workbench captures the line and column reported so that the offending input elements can be navigated to simply by clicking on the message.
+	*The NEAMS Workbench captures the line and column reported so that the offending input elements can be navigated to simply by clicking on the message.*

 2. Problems with the ***schema*** file are reported in the form:

         Validation Error: Invalid Schema Rule: MESSAGE line:X column:Y

-		These messages denote an actual error in the schema file at the provided line and column number.
+	*These messages denote an actual error in the schema file (not the input) at the provided line and column number.*

 For examples of these ***Miscellaneous Validation Details*** (including schemas, inputs, and expected validation messages), please see [Miscellaneous Validation Examples](#miscellaneous-validation-examples).